EdgeVerve/oe-component-passport/README.md

 In above example, usernameField value would be set to value of environment (or configuration) variable '**userfieldname**' and passwordField value would be from environment (or configuration) variable '**PASSWORD_FIELD_NAME**'.
 If those environmental variables are not set or not in configuration, '' (blank string) would be assigned.

 ### Finacle SSO JWT
-To use the application with finacle SSO JWT, check *"/test"* folder **provider.js** example for custom callback To make JWT to work wihtout login in to your application (JWT generated from Finacle SSO from another app and only JWT to be used) you need to enable and set following environment variable
+To use the application with finacle SSO JWT, check *"/test"* folder **provider.js** example for custom callback.
+To make Finacle SSO JWT to work wihtout login in to your application (JWT generated from Finacle SSO in another app) you need to enable and set following environment variables

-**SECRET_OR_KEY** or **PUBLIC_KEY** should be fininfra's public certificate read as string (the public key certificate can be obtained from fininfra administrator)
+**SECRET_OR_KEY** or **PUBLIC_KEY** should be fininfra's public certificate as base64 string (should be properly formated and the public key certificate can be obtained from fininfra administrator)
 **ENABLE_FINACLE_SSO_JWT** set to true

 This will enable middleware and other required function to be initialized Finacle SSO's JWT is expected to be directly passed in Authorization header for any API call - only to those which comes under ``` restApiRoot ``` path configured in config.js(or config.json).